loeiten/usingLinux/terminalCommands.md

 which shows how `regex` can be used with python.

-For now, it suffice to know the `*` wildcard in regex, which matches everything.
+For now, it suffice to know the `*` wild card in regex, which matches everything.
 Example:

 * `*.txt` will match everything which ends with `.txt`, for example `foo.txt`